Religion in Burundi: Islam

 Islam arrived in Burundi some 200 years before Christianity through Sunni Arab-Swahili traders active in the Lake Tanganyika region.
 However, Islam has been a minority religion with some presence in the trading towns near the Lake.

+Freedom of Religion

+In 2022, Freedom House rated Burundi religious freedom as 3 out of 4, noting that relations between the government and the Catholic Church have worsened in recent years.